-Impulsive personality traits are operationalized according to the UPPS-P model and assessed with the German version of the SUPPS-P Impulsive Behavior Scale (Wüllhorst et al., submitted).
+We operationalize impulsive personality traits according to the UPPS-P model and assess it with the German version of the SUPPS-P Impulsive Behavior Scale (Wüllhorst et al., submitted).
 This is a short questionnaire with 20 items in the form of statements.
 Participants answer the items on a four-point Likert scale, indicating the extent to which the statements apply to them.
 The scale ranges from ‘very true’ to ‘very false’.
 The scale consists of five sub-dimensions of impulsivity: (1) and (2) positive and negative urgency (the tendency to act rashly under conditions of positive or negative affect), (3) premeditation (the tendency to reflect on the consequences of an action before performing the action), (4) perseverance (an individual’s ability to remain focused on a task), and (5) sensation seeking (the tendency to enjoy and pursue activities that are exciting and openness to new experiences that may be dangerous).
 Reliability in terms of internal consistency (Wüllhorst et al., submitted) ranges from .76 (sensation seeking) to .85 (positive urgency).
 The test-retest-reliability of the questionnaire is unclear and can be examined in our study.
 Previous studies with the long version of the UPPS have shown good to excellent test–retest reliability (Weafer et al., 2013).
 As recommended by the authors of the German validation study of the SUPPS-P, we will base the three outcomes on the three factors solution that best fitted the data (Wüllhorst et al., submitted).
-Higher values in urgency (negative + positive), in lack of consciousness (premeditation + perseverance) and in sensation seeking indicate higher impulsive personality traits.
+We will use the sum scores to calculate each of the three factors of the impulsive personality traits, i.e. the sum scores of the positive urgency subscale and the negative urgency subscale will be added to the factor ‘urgency’, the sum scores of premeditation and perseverance will be added to the factor ‘lack of conscientiousness’, and the sum score of sensation seeking is a seperate factor.
+Higher values in urgency, in lack of conscientiousness and in sensation seeking indicate higher impulsive personality traits.

 (3) Risky betting behavior

-Risky betting behavior is the outcome for hypothesis 2 and the mediator in hypothesis 3.
-The operationalization of risky betting behavior is based on aggregated player tracking data, which we will receive from the sports betting provider Tipico.
+We will use risky betting behavior as the outcome in hypothesis 2 and the mediator in hypothesis 3.
+We will base the operationalization of risky betting behavior on already aggregated player tracking data, which we will receive from the sports betting provider Tipico.
 For reasons of data protection, this only involves data from the last 9 months prior to the final online survey.
 We will then divide the data into three-month sections, each containing the three months prior to each wave of the survey.

-Based on previous research (Currie et al., 2012; Czernecka et al., 2023; Dragicevic et al., 2011), riskier gambling behavior will be operationalized as follows:
+Based on previous research (Currie et al., 2012; Czernecka et al., 2023; Dragicevic et al., 2011), risky bettingbehavior will be operationalized as presented in Table 2.

-a higher reported number of different types of gambling (online survey)

-a higher proportion of stakes to net income (online survey)

-a higher number of active days, number of bets placed, and sum of total stakes over 3 months

-a higher variance (mean standard deviation) in the number of bets and stakes over 3 months

-bigger net losses (sum of total losses) over 3 months

-betting at higher odds (mean weighted odds) over 3 months

-a higher variability (mean standard deviation) of odds over 3 months

-a higher number, amount and variability (mean standard deviation) of the number of deposits and withdrawals over 3 months

-no or low gambling limits set by the player over 3 months

-For the amount of stakes, wins, and losses, the number of bets, and the odds, we will receive the aggregated tracking data separate for prematch (wager placed on upcoming sports events) and live action (wager placed during sports events) betting.
+Table 2.
+Operationalization of risky betting behavior based on player tracking data.